 When a tooth is exposed to acid, the enamel will lose minerals.
 So, for a soda pop drinker or a candy eater, constant consumption of those foods and beverages will begin to take effect on the teeth, especially if they are not brushed or flossed daily and effectively.
 The repeated acid on the teeth will cause the enamel to erode.
 There may even be a white spot where the minerals once were.
 That white spot indicates early tooth decay.

 At this point, the decay can be stopped.
-Enamel can repair itself from the minerals in salvia and fluoride toothpastes.
+Enamel can repair itself from the minerals in saliva and fluoride toothpastes.
 However, if that soda pop drinker and candy eater continues with consumption of those foods, over time, the enamel will become weak and destroyed.
 Then, a cavity has formed.
 Unfortunately, a cavity cannot be reversed or restored.
 A cavity is a permanent crater or hole in the tooth that needs to be repaired with a filling from the dentist.
 When there is a large hole in your tooth, no cavity repair gel will fix that.
 Only a dental filling will restore the tooth.